top of page

 © Gris Photography, Family Portrait, Experimental Photography Festival 2024

 Photography is still a medium that invites experimentation and one of the newest movements can be found in Barcelona, Spain.
 In 2018 photographers Laura Ligari and Pablo Giori met when he was curating a double exposure exhibition, which turned out to be a great success.
 Encouraged by the very positive reception, and realizing there was a need for more information, they founded the "Double Exposure in Barcelona Movement (BADEM).
-This led to Experimental Photo Festival, an annual event, in Barcelona, which celebrates the desire to head off the beaten path and find your own creative voice.
-They also have Agora, School of Experimentation attached to it as well.
+This led to the Experimental Photo Festival, an annual event, in Barcelona, which celebrates the desire to head off the beaten path and find your own creative voice.
+In 2021 they created Agora, School of Experimentation a place "dedicated to continuous learning, dialog, and the exchange of experimental knowledge."

 "The future is experimental and nonconformist and is in dialogue with other arts, in the mixture of languages and projects.
 Experimentation is experience rather than results.